Western Cape – the perfect family destination in South Africa

 If you’re going for a visit to the Western Cape, you may not even have to pay too much attention to comparing ZAR to Dollars and Euros as South Africa is an affordable option for families travelling from both Europe and USA.
 The South African rand is in fact incredibly accommodating of all the major currencies, making it both a beautiful and an affordable destination.

 So, if you are coming to South Africa, odds are you’ll be headed to the Western Cape.
-Here are some destinations you and your family are sure to enjoy.
+Here are some great destinations you and your family are sure to enjoy.

 Situated just over 140 Km from Cape Town, Greyton is truly something to behold.
 You and your family will feel as if you’ve stepped inside a painting thanks to its picturesque streets and houses.
 You might even feel as if you and your family are all starring in a period drama.
 Historical houses surrounded by lush vegetation all add to a character that will be hard to place, but impossible to forget.